List of El Chavo del Ocho characters: El Chavo

-El Chavo del Ocho is an eight-year-old orphan and the main character of the series.
-"Chavo" is a Mexican Spanish slang for "kid"; Chavo's real name is not known, but is supposed to be Chente, short for Vicente, after a supposed friend that nobody has ever met and according to Chavo, looks a lot like himself.
+El Chavo del Ocho is an 8-year-old orphan and the main character of the series.
+"Chavo" is a Mexican Spanish slang for "kid" or "boy"; Chavo's real name is unknown, but is supposed to be Chente, short for Vicente, after a supposed friend that nobody has ever met and according to Chavo, looks a lot like himself.
 Generally Chavo is enthusiastic, creative and good-natured, but on the other hand he is also rather naïve and very gullible.
 He is not particularly bright (which Roberto Gómez Bolaños insinuated on the launch of the animated series may be a consequence of poor nutrition) and is remarkably clumsy, often hitting Quico, Don Ramón and Señor Barriga with balls, brooms, shoes, hammers, bricks, chairs and other objects.
 Chavo's typical attire consists of a green plaid baseball cap with ear flaps, a striped t-shirt, khaki shorts held up by a pair of orange suspenders he wears with both straps over one shoulder, and brown shoes without socks.

 Chavo arrived at the neighborhood at the age of four and apparently lived in apartment #8 with an elderly woman (who is never seen, but is mentioned in the novel El diario de El Chavo del 8).
 After her death, Chavo spends most of his time inside an abandoned barrel that he calls his "secret hideout".
-He has a craving for ham tortas, a popular kind of sandwich in Mexico.
+He has a craving for ham sandwiches, a popular kind of sandwich in Mexico.
 He has a crush on Paty, along with Quico (which is their first fight over their crush, although she kisses Chavo in the animated series).
 Despite being a hungry 8-year-old child, he seems to have an incredible physical strength, since his punches are able to stun or even topple a full-grown man, mostly Don Ramón.

-In the English dub version of the series, he is voiced by Mona Marshall in animated and Scott Menville in the original.
+In the English dub of the animated adaptation, he is voiced by Mona Marshall.
 Unlike in the original series and the Spanish version of the animated series, instead of being called "Chente" or "Chavito", he is called "Chavorino" by his friends sometimes.
 Also, the "El" part of his name was officially removed from his character's bios in the animated series, possibly to keep in with the show's English production on Americanizing the series.
 Instead of ham tortas, he has a craving for ham sandwiches, although the Christmas specials state that he also has cravings for jelly sandwiches for mysterious reasons, but those jelly sandwiches are actually ham tortas (ham sandwiches) in the original Spanish version, called jelly sandwiches in the English version.
 Also, his friend "Vicente" (or Chente) is renamed as Chova (switching the A and the O around).

-In Brazil, his name was changed to Chaves, which means "Keys" in Portuguese, because the word chavo does not make sense in this language.
-Actually, Chaves is a Portuguese language surname, with a Spanish language version, spelled Chávez.
+In Brazil, his name was changed to Chaves, because the word chavo wouldn't make sense in this language.
+"Chaves" is a Portuguese language surname, with a Spanish language version, spelled Chávez.